 “Meister Eder und sein Pumuckl“ has been a popular book and audio book series by Ellis Kaut since the 1960s.
 In the 1980s, Bayerischer Rundfunk then made a series out of it.
 Since then, the red-haired imp has been one of Munich's most important series characters.
+Since the beginning of 2025, there have also been Pumuckl traffic lights in Munich's Lehel district that remind us of the cheeky little gnome.

 Admittedly, Pumuckl is not a true Munich native, because as a descendant of the Klabaut men, he should actually be up to mischief on the sailing ships in the far north.
 But then the goblin finds himself in the middle of Munich in Master Eder's workshop, of all places, where he turns the tranquil life of the master carpenter upside down.